Nicholas-Huang713/Fishazon/README.md

 - dotnet run

 Fishazon is an e-commerce application for fishing supplies.
 Users can add products to their shopping cart and place orders and review past orders.
-This application was built with Microsoft ASP.Net Core and MySQL.
+This application was built with Microsoft ASP.Net EF Core and MySQL.

 # What I Learned